RosterElf Logo UK

 Does an RSA certificate from NSW work in other states?

 Generally, no. Each state operates its own RSA licensing regime and certificates are not automatically recognised across borders.
 Employees who move interstate to work in alcohol service will typically need to complete the RSA course for the new state.
-Always check with the destination state's liquor authority before assuming an interstate certificate is valid.
+NSW is the exception — it offers a shorter bridging course for workers who already hold a recognised interstate RSA.
+Always check with the destination state’s liquor authority first.

 How much does it cost to get an RSA certificate in Australia?

 RSA certification typically costs between $50 and $120 per person across most states, excluding any government card or application fees.
-Online RSA courses tend to be cheaper ($25–$60), but some states only accept face-to-face delivery for initial certification.
-Check your state liquor authority's website for current pricing and accepted delivery methods.
+Online RSA courses through an approved RTO tend to be cheaper, but some states have historically required elements of face-to-face delivery.
+NSW also charges a separate competency card fee.
+Check your state liquor authority’s website for current pricing and accepted delivery methods.

 Can an employer pay for their staff's RSA certification?